10 Best Places to Enjoy the Snow in Beijing in the Winter

 Beijing in the snow is a beautiful city.
 Heavy snowfalls sometimes hit Beijing, creating a fascinating snowy landscape, especially in the historical area of the city.
 Here we would like to recommend the top ten places for you to enjoy the snow in Beijing.

-- Check out our Beijing Winter Tours for a memorable winter vacation in Beijing.
-China has some quality skiing resorts and hot spring centers for winter, which are included in our China Skiing Tours.
+- China has some quality skiing resorts and hot spring centers for winter, which are included in our China Skiing Tours.

 Also read Travel Tips for Student Travelers to Beijing.

 1. The Forbidden City

 Without the hustle and bustle of tourists in winter, it is great to walk peacefully in the Forbidden City on a fine snowy afternoon.
 To get there, take the subway to Tiananmen East or West station or take bus No. 101, 103, 109 or 111.

 There are several places with good views in the Forbidden City, such as the Meridian Gate Square, the Southeast Corner Tower out from Donghuamen (东华门) and the hill in Jingshan Park (景山公园) behind the Forbidden City.

 The Summer Palace has the best of all the snow views from all over the city.
 To get there, take subway Line 4 and get off at Beigongmen (北宫门).
 Or get off at Xiyuan (西苑) and walk along Tongqing Street (同庆街) for 500 meters to the west, and then you’ll arrive at Donggongmen (东宫门).

 The gates are open from 7:00 a.m. to 5:00 p.m., and the parks inside the Summer Palace are open from 9:00 a.m. to 4:00 p.m.

 3. The Meridian Gate Square